NYC Trenching Accident Attorneys Representing Workers Hurt On Construction Sites

 Working on a New York construction site is one of the most dangerous jobs there is.
 If that position happens to include trenching and excavation, the dangers are even more compounded.
 Trenching and excavation are a significant part of the construction industry.
+This is something our New York construction injury attorneys have experienced firsthand.

 It is necessary in order to lay pipe, run wires, and cables for the day to day operations of the future building that will be on that site.
 When trenches are dug, they are usually reinforced with materials such as mesh, metal, or wood to make them more stable.
 However, there is that initial period of incredible danger until reinforcement is complete.